-On our return to Angra do Heroísmo we drive to the centre of the island.
-As we enter the Caldeira da Ilha Graciosa, from the tunnel, made in 1953, a dramatic landscape awaits with small meadows surrounded by steep slopes covered with cryptomeria forest.
+Then we visit the Caldeira da Ilha Graciosa, from the tunnel, made in 1953, a dramatic landscape awaits with small meadows surrounded by steep slopes covered with cryptomeria forest.
 Within the caldera is the Furna do Enxofre, a lava cave which features a perfect dome-shaped roof, accessed by a spiral staircase with 183 steps.
 (Overnight Angra do Heroísmo, Terceira) B

 Horta, Faial Island, Azores - 4 nights

-Day 15: Saturday 12 June, Angra do Heroísmo, Terceira – Horta, Faial Island
+Day 15: Saturday 12 June, Angra do Heroísmo, Terceira – Fontinhas – Praia da Vitória – Horta, Faial Island

 - Fly Terceira to Faial (1645-1720)

-Following our morning’s walk there will be time at leisure for lunch and to further explore Angra do Heroísmo before we drive to Terceira airport to take our flight to Faial Island.
+After lunch at a local restaurant, we drive to Terceira airport to take our flight to Faial Island.